martimlobao/docs/README.md

 ### Errors

-People Data Labs uses conventional HTTP response codes to indicate the success or failure of an API request.
+The API uses conventional HTTP response codes to indicate the success or failure of an API request.
 A `200` means there was a matching person returned, a `404` means that a matching person was not found or returned, any `4xx` besides `404` indicates an issue with the request, and `5xx` errors indicate an internal issue with the API.

 **4xx Response Fields**